 If you anaerobically digest waste to generate gas for heat or electricity you must have a pollution prevention and control permit or waste management licence.
-For more information, see our guide on environmental permits and licences - an overview.

 You must comply with waste regulations including the duty of care.
 If you are collecting and transporting other people's waste you will need a waste carriers licence.
-See our guide on duty of care for your waste.

 The Northern Ireland Environment Agency (NIEA) and the Waste & Resources Action Programme have created a quality protocol for anaerobic digestate.
 If you follow the protocol, you can produce a high quality digestate which can be sold without waste handling controls.
 For example, if it is not classed as a waste, you do not need to transport it using a waste carrier or with a waste transfer note.

 If you use parts of animals, products of animal origin or food and catering waste you must comply with animal by-product controls.
-See our guide on animal by-products and food waste.

 Prevent odour from your anaerobic digester